 |1280 Total Hours||42 Total Weeks (including 2 weeks Winter Break & 1 week Spring Break)|

-Dietetic interns will spend 10 weeks in a clinical nutrition rotation (Medical Nutrition Therapy; MNT 1= 4 weeks, MNT 2= 6 weeks):
+Dietetic interns will spend 10 weeks in a clinical nutrition rotation (Medical Nutrition Therapy; MNT 1 = 4 weeks, MNT 2 = 5 weeks, Staff Relief = 2 weeks):

 Dietetic Interns will spend 3 weeks in an ambulatory nutrition setting such as:

-Dietetic interns will spend 6 weeks in two community nutrition settings including but not limited to:
+Dietetic interns will spend 7 weeks in five community nutrition settings including but not limited to:

 Dietetic interns will spend 2 weeks in a child/adolescent setting including but not limited to:

-Dietetic interns will spend 2 weeks in specialty rotations or staff relief with experiences, not limited to:
+Dietetic interns will spend 2 weeks in specialty rotations of their choice:

 Dietetic interns receive two weeks of vacation at the end of December into the beginning of January, and one week vacation during March as Spring Break.